Classical shadows based on locally-entangled measurements: Bell shadows

 Note that the four possible Bell state outcomes $\{\ket{\Phi^\gamma}:\gamma=0,x,y,z\}$ all yield the same contribution to Eq.~\eqref{eq:lambda_matrixelement} due to unitary invariance of the ${\rm d}u$ measure, hence a factor of 4.

 Next, using the fact that $\bra{\Phi^0} B\otimes C\ket{\Phi^0} = \frac{1}{2}\sum_{i,j} B_{ij} C_{ij} = \frac{1}{2} \Tr(BC^T)$ for any single-qubit operators $B$, $C$, we have

-We see that one of the random rotations is redundant: e.g., the rotation $v$ may be absorbed into the (unitarily invariant) measure ${\rm d}u$, or vice versa.
+We see that one of the random rotations is redundant: since the integrand depends on $u$, $v$ only through the product $u^\dagger v$, we may change integration variables from $\int {\rm d}u\int {\rm d}v$ to $\int {\rm d}u\int {\rm d}(u^\dagger v)$ (using the unitary invariance of the Haar measure) and integrate over $u^\dagger v$; the result is independent of $u$, making it redundant.
 This illustrates an advantageous property of the protocol: it is enough to scramble only one qubit per dimer.
 Physically, this is a consequence of gate teleportation across the Bell pair: $(u\otimes I)\ket{\Phi^0} = (I\otimes u^T)\ket{\Phi^0}$.

 From Eq.~\eqref{eq:lambda_integral}, it is straightforward to derive the results

 (like in Eq.~\eqref{eq:evals_paulishadows}, $\circ$ stands for the identity, $\alpha = 0$, while $\bullet$ stands for a traceless Pauli matrix $\alpha \in \{x,y,z\}$).
 These eigenvalues fully determine the shadow norm of any Pauli operator $P$: